Working at Braze

 A (Relatively Representative) Day in the Life

-Over the years, clients, colleagues, and interviewees have asked me, “What does a day in the life of a Customer Success Manager look like at Braze?”
+Over the years, customers, colleagues, and interviewees have asked me, “What does a day in the life of a Customer Success Manager look like at Braze?”
 And it’s a fair question—especially when the CSM role can look so different at different companies.
 To help give a better picture of the experience of a CSM at Braze, I’ve sketched out a typical day for us below.
 Please enjoy it, with the caveat that my favorite thing about the role is that no two days are the same!

 9:00–9:30am // Internal Sync: Food and Beverage Account